 I like to mix things up as I get bored with just one type of exercise.
 Some days I run about 4.5km.
 I have a great little route in my area with hills and lots of trees and some nice flat bits and downhills.
 It’s a great, well-rounded route so I will try and do it about two to three times a week.
 There are days when I DO NOT feel like running, so I will walk.
 I also enjoy skipping rope, because it’s a quick and easy way to get in a great workout, and I absolutely adore ashtanga yoga too, which definitely has a cardio element to it.

 The point is to just go with what your body wants, but also to know that you can’t coast forever… every now and then you need to challenge yourself, push a boundary and go that little bit further.

-Here’s a great little water workout that you can do this Summer that will help you maintain great cardio-vascular health, but also give you something to do instead of floating around the pool on your lilo.
+Here’s a great little water workout that you can do this Summer that will help you maintain great cardiovascular health, but also give you something to do instead of floating around the pool on your lilo.

 4. Weight-bearing, Strength Training For Healthy Bones And Joints

-As we age, our bodies start to show signs of the years or abuse, toil and trauma.
+As we age, our bodies start to show signs of the years of abuse, toil and trauma.
 As a wakeboarder, I have very “iffy” knees from landings and not-so-clean landings.
 The only way around these tell-tale signs of getting older is to keep the joints mobile as much as possible, and also to strengthen the muscles around them.
 So many people suffer from weak, rickety knees and often this is as a result of injury, but it can also simply be due to immobile joints and weak muscles.
 If you strengthen the muscles that support your knee, you will find added mobility and strength in that area.

-Squats and lunges are my go-to for legs, hips and buttocks, push ups for my upper body.
-Here are a few weight bearing strength training exercises that you can try at home.
+Squats and lunges are my go-to for legs, hips and buttocks, push-ups for my upper body.
+Here are a few weight-bearing strength training exercises that you can try at home.